Art History (BFA)

 - Major in Art History (66 credits)

-This program is designed to allow students to determine the nature of their art history interests and the most appropriate course of studies to be followed.
-There are two required courses in the program: ARTH 200, an introductory survey course and ARTH 300, which concerns the critical methodologies of art history.
-Students are required to take a certain number of credits from designated course groups and are then completely free to select the remaining 30 credits of art history.
+This program is designed to allow students to determine their own art history interests and follow their most appropriate course of studies.
+Students are required to take a certain number of credits from designated course groups and are then free to select the remaining 30 credits for their major.
+There are three required courses in the program: introductory survey courses ARTH 201 and ARTH 202, and ARTH 300, which concerns the critical methodologies of art history. - Minor in Art History (30 credits)

 The department offers a Minor in Art History to students in programs in the Faculty of Fine Arts and to students in other faculties.